MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-tutorial.md

 The new reflex has an **Explorer** section.
 Scroll down and select the **Package delivery events** stream.

-These events show the real-time status of packages that are in the process of being delivered by a logistics company.
+These events show the real-time status of packages that are in the process of being delivered.

 Look at the incoming events and hover over the event data in the live table.
 Each data point contains information about the event.
 You might have to scroll to see it all.